Date: Sat, 16 Sep 2006

 for several weeks, and I was obviously concerned about being able to do the

 Kilimanjaro climb like that.
-However, I had come to far to have all of my plans
+However, I had come to

-messed up by a stupid incident like that, so I decided to go ahead anyway.
+far to have all of my plans messed up by a stupid incident like that, so I

-climber at all, I chose to do the trek in the first place.
-No ropes or special
+a technical climb, which is why, not being a mountain climber at all, I chose to do the trek in the first place.
+No ropes or

-a local guide and all luggages and equipment is carried up by numerous
+accompanied by a local guide and all luggages and

-super-human porters.
-Normally, I would feel guilty about having someone carry
+equipment is carried up by numerous super-human porters.
+Normally, I would feel

-my gear for me, but under the circumstances I didn’t mind.
+guilty about having someone carry my gear for me, but under the circumstances I

 I was surprised at the number of people starting the

 climb that day, which was at least 50 in our group.
-That made me a bit

-concerned that the climb would feel more like a parade, but fortunately the
+That made me a bit concerned that the climb would feel more like a parade, but

-brothers.
+must be brothers.
 Well, I do have many relatives in Canada, so perhaps not brothers,

 but you never know.
 For the two of us, there was one guide, an assistant guide,